- Home

 Cushions

-Cushions also have a similar effect to throw blankets, in that they draw you into a room and get you in the mood to snuggle.
+Cushions also have a similar effect to throw blankets in that they draw you into a room and get you in the mood to snuggle.
 And this is true whether they’re arranged on the bed, sofa, or your favourite armchair.

 There are all sorts of cushions to pick from, and choosing and arranging them can be fun.
 Even if you want to stick with more neutral colours, you could go for cushions in different shades of grey, cream, or brown – or in different shapes and textures – to add depth.

-Alternatively, if you wanted something a bit more eclectic, you could choose some cushions in bolder colours or patterns that complement existing colours in the room; such as shades from your sofa, wallpaper, throws, or curtains.
+Alternatively, if you wanted something a bit more eclectic, you could choose some cushions in bolder colours or patterns that complement existing tones in the room; such as shades from your sofa, wallpaper, throws, or curtains.
+If you like to be more daring, you might want to choose colours that contrast.

 Check out this article from The English Home on how to choose and arrange cushions for more ideas and inspiration.